apparebit/diaphanous/codebook.md

 possible.
 Finally, its indentation takes up four characters per level instead of only two for JSON.

 The Python format started out using lists, too.
-But a bug during ingestion modified the `REPORTS_PER_PLATFORM` data in place, making it impossible to run ingestion more than once.
-To reduce such bugs, I switched to using tuples.
+But a (now fixed) bug during ingestion modified the `REPORTS_PER_PLATFORM` data in place, making it impossible to run ingestion more than once.
+To prevent similar bugs, I switched to using tuples.
 Unfortunately, Python still doesn't support an immutable dictionary within the standard library. (`MappingProxy` does protect against mutation but requires explicitly wrapping every `dict` value, which isn't very ergonomic.)

 ## 1. The Disclosure Collection